Frequently Asked Questions

 - Q: Can I access the full Active People Survey datasets?

-A: Yes, the SPSS datasets are available (to not-for-profit, public sector and government organisations) via the Essex Data Archive.
+A: Yes, the SPSS datasets are available (to not-for-profit, public sector and government organisations) via the UK Data Archive.

 For access to the Public Health England data, please contact email@example.com.